runwayml/learn/docs/how-to/chain-models-together.md

 # How-To: Chain Models Together

-Runway makes it possible to use the output of one model as the input to another directly in the application interface.
+RunwayML makes it possible to use the output of one model as the input to another directly in the application interface.
 Using this feature, you can make powerful workflows that chain together multiple models with minimal fuss and without writing any code.